LAReview

 These oysters are too breadcrumb-y, and served with entirely too much butter to taste the oysters underneath.
 Your $15 is better spent somewhere else.
 Like on another martini.

-Dear John’s review image
+Dear John’s image

 photo credit: Jakob Layman